Jade-Evans/etch-a-sketch/LEARNINGLOG.md

 # Prompt repeated as many times as squares #
 *Error*: I originally put my prompt inside the loop, which caused the request for total squares to the user to repeat on each iteration.
 *Solution*: I moved the prompt request OUTSIDE of the loop so it wouldn't repeat unecessarily.
 *Reflection/Key Takeaways*: Make sure to analyse whereabouts in the scope/the order of different logic, ask self: when/how often does this need to happen?
-Does this need to happen on every iteration aka: appending the squareDivs (yes = inside loop)/prompt to user (no, just once = outside loop)
+Does this need to happen on every iteration aka: appending the squareDivs (yes = inside loop)/prompt to user (no, just once = outside loop).

+## LEARNING NOTES FROM CREATING THE HOVER/PEN EFFECT ##

+# Changing Node Lists to Arrays to perform methods #
+*Error*: I originally tried to apply the forEach() method to the allSquares  but this didn't have the desired effect.
+*Solution*: This had happened in a previous project and I realised I was applying an array method to a NodeList.
+I recalled learning about the Array.from() method in an earlier module so looked this up on https://stackoverflow.com/questions/3199588/fastest-way-to-convert-javascript-nodelist-to-array and applied to my code.

+## LEARNING NOTES FROM ADDING A BUTTON TO THE PAGE FOR CHANGING GRID SIZE ##
+*"Problem"*: I wanted to add the button to the top of the screen BEFORE the grid but appendChild didn't work.
+*Solution*: I looked up ways to solve this and came across https://stackoverflow.com/questions/2007357/how-to-set-dom-element-as-first-child in which the discussion mentioned using "prepend" (parent.prepend(newChild)) - this worked perfectly.
+*Reflection/Key Takeaways*:
+- Stack Overflow discussions prove very useful for problem solving.
+- REMEMBER: It is parent.appendChild(newChild) but parent.prepend(newChild) to add at start.